stefferd/reactTime/README.md

-# reactTime
+# reactTime-backend
-Timeregistration in React
+Backend for the time application